List of Saw characters: John Kramer

 John Kramer was a successful civil engineer and toymaker.
 He was married to Jill Tuck, who was expecting a son, to be named Gideon.
 Following the miscarriage of his son caused by Cecil Adams and Amanda Young, John became distraught and later learned he had an aggressive inoperable brain tumor.
 He attempted suicide but ultimately survived, finding a new appreciation for life.
 Using his wealth and skill, John began testing others' will to live by placing them in deadly traps, which he referred to as "games" or "tests", hoping to give those who survived a new appreciation for their lives.
 He frequently communicated with his test subjects using a ventriloquist puppet that he created based on an earlier puppet that he had intended to give to his unborn son.
-He would cut the shape of a puzzle piece from the remains of those who failed, to represent they were missing "the survival instinct", leading to him being nicknamed "The Jigsaw Killer", or simply "Jigsaw", by the media.
+He would cut the shape of a puzzle piece from the remains of those who failed, to represent they were missing "the survival instinct", leading to him being nicknamed "The Jigsaw Killer", or simply "Jigsaw", by the media (a nickname that John himself disapproved of).
 Although John dies after his throat is slashed by Jeff Denlon in Saw III, he appears in flashbacks throughout the series.